Trimple/FlexJoystick/README.md

 <img src="https://github.com/Trimple/FlexJoystick/blob/main/images/directionConfiguration_2_2.jpg" alt="directionConfiguration_2_2" width="80%">
 </p>

-The default mode for the **"round"** joystick is 8 directions.
+The default mode for the **"round"** joystick is **8 directions**.

-User is free to choose any techique to get the data from the joystick, though there are two go to methods that can be easily implemented:
+You are free to choose any technique to get the data from the joystick, though there are two go to methods that can be easily implemented:

 **1. Function calls with fixed period**
 ```js